-Visit The Baltimore Guide offices located at 2835 O’Donnell Street, on the O’Donnell Square in the vibrant neighborhood of Canton in Baltimore City.
+Visit The Baltimore Guide offices located at 2835 O’Donnell Street, suite 200, on O’Donnell Square in the vibrant neighborhood of Canton in Baltimore City.

 The Baltimore Guide was founded in February, 1927, by brothers Milton and Nelson Lasson, who owned a printing press with excess capacity on Barre Street.
 The Lasson brothers decided to distribute a free “shopper”—a paper featuring coupons, specials and ads from local businesses.

 Through reader demand the paper grew to cover local news and features, and even some national news—in the depths of the Depression “The Shoppers Guide,” as it was known then, adopted “Progressive, Liberal and Friendly” as its motto and in 1932 endorsed Franklin D. Roosevelt for President.

 Though the paper changed its name to The East Baltimore Guide by 1935, some readers still call it the Shoppers Guide.

 The Lassons continued to run the paper through World War II, though both saw duty in the war.
 In the postwar boom years, the East Baltimore Guide advocated for the founding of Baltimore Junior College, now Baltimore City Community College, and for expansion of city recreation centers to serve the Baby Boom generation.

 Milton Lasson sold the paper to Richard W. Sandza, a national security correspondent for Newsweek, in 1989.
 Sandza immediately began to focus on neighborhood issues—small business, housing rehab, the condition of neighborhood business districts and crime in the neighborhoods.

 In 1991, the Guide advocated for repair and rehabilitation of Patterson Park, and the $12.9 million city bond that community members secured with the help and advocacy of the Guide helped make the park what it is today.